Last Updated on September 19, 2023 by Chuck Wilson

 Okay, now we get into the more expensive brands.

-Polaris GEM e2 – $9,799
+GEM e2 Golf Carts – Cost $10,299

-Garia Golf – $14,480
+Garia Golf Carts

 How Long do Golf Carts Last?

 A long time – if you take care of them.
 Seriously, on gas-powered carts, if you make the effort to change the oil and filters when it is scheduled to be done, the gasoline engine will last a good long time.
 My own cart is 23 years old and the engine is original and quite strong on hill climbs and touring the golf course.

-You can count on the battery(ies) being replaced periodically, and the gas engines can be around for many years with proper care, but we are seeing some golf carts that are 60 years old.
+You can count on the battery(ies) being replaced periodically, and the gas engines can be around for many years with proper care, but we are seeing some used golf carts that are 60 years old.

 Electric carts are (aside from the batteries) around a long time because of the fewer moving mechanical parts.

-So, New or Used?
+So, New Golf Cart or Used Golf Cart?

 The following sections in this article should help narrow down your choices

-How Much Should You Pay for A Used Golf Cart?
+How Much Are Used Golf Carts?

 As with all purchases of used equipment, there is always the risk of a major part breaking down or wearing out shortly after you have traded your hard-earned coin for your new ride.
-The savvy buyer will look at the high-dollar components closely and determine if there is enough value in the purchase price to warrant the risk of potential future expense.
+The savvy buyer will look at the high-dollar components closely and determine if there is enough value in the purchase price to warrant the risk of potential future expenses.

 Flooded lead-acid batteries have the date code stamped on the top of the terminal using two letters and a number.
-The first letter refers to the month it was manufactured: “A” through “L” refers to January through December.
+The first letter refers to the month it was manufactured: A through L refers to January through December.
 The number refers to the year in which the battery was made.
-As an example, a “7” would be 2017 (batteries do not last long enough for it to be 2007).
+As an example, a 7 would be 2017 (batteries do not last long enough for it to be 2007).
 If the date code has been painted over or removed, count on having to replace the batteries in order to have reliable transportation.

 Golf cart tires would be the next things to take into consideration for replacement.
 Checking them for rubber rot (especially carts from a very hot and dry climate like Arizona) and the degree of wear and can be checked out and added to the overall price consideration.